-In the Edit Plan File Process dialog, step owners are assigned on the Process Steps tab, in the Assignments sub-tab.
+In the process definition, step owners are assigned on the Process Steps tab, in the Assignments subtab.
 Select the step for which you want to assign ownership, then use the Assignment Type field to select the ownership type.

 For steps in general process definitions, the assigned owner can be a user or a role: